Ananthakrishna-K-13/FitZone/report-zense.md

 # FitZone-Your fitness Partner

 ## Overview:
 Fitzone offers an extensive array of exercises, each accompanied by informative GIF videos illustrating proper execution techniques.
 Furthermore, the website recommends pertinent YouTube videos to further enrich your understanding of these exercises.
 Beyond this, the site recommends alternative exercises that target similar muscles, body parts, and equipment.
 It also features a BMI calculator, allowing you to assess your body mass index and gain valuable insights into your health status.
 Additionally, you can determine your daily calorie requirements, equipping you with the knowledge to tailor your nutrition plan effectively.
 And to support your fitness goals even further, the site provides insight into the ideal weight range for your height, empowering you with essential benchmarks for your journey towards a healthier lifestyle.
-You can also specific exercises to favourties to access them later.
+You can also add specific exercises to favourties to access them later.

 ![homepage](Frontend/src/assets/homepage.png)